roshni98/IEEE/README.md

 #Objective

-To create database where students can signup and can make it easier for signups to go straight to mailerlite
+To create a database where students can signup and can make it easier for signups to go straight to mailerlite

 # node-js-getting-started